-Jennifer Otani, Ross Weiss, Serge Trudel, Erl Svendsen, John Gavloski, Kelly Turkington, Owen Olfert, Meghan Vankosky and Tamara Rounce
+Jennifer Otani, Ross Weiss, Serge Trudel, David Giffen, Erl Svendsen, John Gavloski, Kelly Turkington, Owen Olfert, Meghan Vankosky and Tamara Rounce

 This time it’s a BIG Weekly Update – several predictive model updates have been generated this week!
 Find updated information for bertha armyworm, grasshoppers, cereal leaf beetle, alfalfa weevil, wheat midge and pea leaf weevil.
 A new Pests & Predators podcast is available and much more.
 Keep scrolling down and it’s time to get in fields to scout!

 This week’s Insect of the Week feature crop is barley, an important Prairie cereal (and not just because it’s an essential ingredient for beer).
 Our feature entomologist this week is John Gavloski (Manitoba Agriculture and Resource Development).

 Without barley, there would be no beer.
 And the world wept.
 Thankfully, plenty of barley is grown on the Prairies, not just for beer but also as feed.
 Roughly 96% of the barley grown on the Prairies is split equally between Alberta and Saskatchewan.
 In 2019, total Prairie production on 2.85 million hectares (7.05 million acres) was 9.93 million metric tonnes (10.95 million US tons).

 Name: John Gavloski Affiliation: Manitoba Agriculture and Resource DevelopmentContact Information: John.Gavloski@gov.mb.ca, @Johnthebugguy